status-im/S-Pesa/README.md

 ### Where does this tool come from?

-S-Pesa comes from a want to help create popup micro-economies and help lift people out of poverty, and hopefully help these communities to adopt
+S-Pesa comes from a want to help create popup micro-economies and help lift people out of poverty, and hopefully help these communities to adopt Blockchain-enabled technologies.

 ## Get started